Search for topic on our website

 8. Use short sticks of varying thickness behind the installed camera (horizontal) to angle the camera up or down as needed when strapped to a tree, fence post or similar.
 And ensure the camera is very firmly strapped in location to prevent it from being dislodged by an animal.

-Camera Local Program (insert details and links)
+Camera Loan Program for Members (insert details and links)

 Pest animal monitoring techniques PEST SMART